Applications for 2018 studentships are now closed.

-However, if you are applying for a Cardiff-based project you will need, in addition to the online form mentioned in Step 1 above, to submit an application for postgraduate study via the Cardiff University Online Application Service (sims) at the same time as applying to the CDT or by 15 February at the latest: you should apply to the eligible research programme at Cardiff University for your chosen project, with qualification ‘Doctor of Philosophy’ and with a start date of October 2018.
+However, if you are applying for a Cardiff-based project you will need, in addition to the online form mentioned above, to submit an application for postgraduate study via the Cardiff University Online Application Service (sims) at the same time as applying to the CDT: you should apply to the eligible research programme at Cardiff University for your chosen project, with qualification ‘Doctor of Philosophy’ and with a start date of October 2019.
 In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
 In the funding section, please select “I will be applying for a scholarship / grant” and specify that you are applying for advertised funding from GW4 FRESH CDT.

 If you are applying for more than one Cardiff University project please note this in the research proposal section.
 If you have any difficulties with this application please email the School Research Admission Tutors.

 The lead supervisor of the project(s) to which you applied will interview you sometime in December (dates tbc).
 He/she will then nominate one candidate per project for consideration by the GW4 FRESH Management Board Interview Panel .

 The GW4 FRESH Panel will then consider your application form and CVs and interview you; selection will be based on consideration against the following criteria: